-Chocolate treats are essential for Valentine’s Day, and these Chocolate Berry Cups are not only delicious but also very quick & easy to make.
+Chocolate treats are essential for any kind of treat day, and these Chocolate Berry Cups are not only delicious but also very quick & easy to make.

 How Valentine’s Day Came About.